Subscribe to The COBRA Advisor newsletter for fresh HR insights, law updates, and more.

 When a qualifying event occurs, employers should offer the Employee Assistance Program to the employee.
 If there was a monthly premium associated with the plan, this should be disclosed in the premium and coverage information within the COBRA Notice of Right to Elect.
 If there was no premium associated with the benefit (as many employers cover this at no cost to employee), then this detail should be disclosed as well within the COBRA Election Notice.

-From there, the Employee (qualified beneficiary) would have the opportunity to elect COBRA continuation coverage and may elect the EAP along with other health coverage he or she may have been enrolled in at the time of the qualifying event.
+From there, the Employee (qualified beneficiary) would have the opportunity to elect COBRA continuation coverage and may elect the Employee Assistant Program along with other health coverage he or she may have been enrolled in at the time of the qualifying event.

 Employers should discuss their EAP/COBRA transition process with their EAP administrator or provider, so that they know what to expect when a COBRA event occurs.
 For example, does the administrator cancel the coverage immediately upon the employee’s qualifying event such as termination of employment?
 Or does the EAP administrator cease coverage immediately upon notice of a qualifying event?
 Another question to ask the EAP provider is how they should be notified of COBRA events and what is the deadline?